manaskarekar/convrs/src/brainstorm.md

 - json_to_ir
 - ir_to_json
-- readers
-	- vim_reader
-	- jedit_reader
-- writers
+- profiles
-	- vim writer
+	- vim_reader and writer
-	- jedit writer
+	- jedit_reader and writer
 - class IR
 - class IRAttribute